baxe/MD2S/posts/dual-booting-windows-linux.md

 ## Conclusion

 In short, I like it.
 The experience after getting over the first few hurdles is in general great.
-It takes a bit more research to get my development environment setup, and installing the various bits and bobs I need is not even close to as straightforward as the Linux cult has led me to believe.
+It takes a bit more research to get my development environment setup, and installing the various bits and bobs I need is not even close to being as straightforward as the Linux cult has led me to believe.
 However, I'm willing to give it a go for a good while before I reevaluate.

 Developing on Windows has gotten much better in recent years, but there is just something fresh and principally good about being on Linux.